 Now, while they went off to find a builder and get some quotes, I put my design hat on and came up with some ideas.
-They wanted a liveable, modern space that would function as the centre of the house – for meals, homework and reading the paper.
+They wanted a livable, modern space that would function as the centre of the house – for meals, homework and reading the paper.
 They wanted light, neutral and timeless colours, nothing too ‘trendy’, but also not something “boring and too grey or beige”; a room that would be unique and enjoyable for years to come.
 Oh, and it needed a big, chunky farmhouse table!
-This is what I came up with:

 I chose grey as basic colour, but added mustard yellow as accent colour in the style board (who doesn’t love that combo?), and rustic natural wood to go with the farmhouse theme.
 They already had original slate flagstone tiles on the floor which is a great original feature and will make a great contrast with the contemporary white kitchen they were going to order.

 The craquele glaze pastel/grey tiles are ones we selected for our own kitchen a few years back and are just a great choice if you like the metro tile look, but are looking for a softer, less industrial style.